My own manifest

 I grew up and lived in a third world and in a tropical country for about 29 years.
-In 2011, I immigrated to Madrid and in 2016 to Berlin.
+In 2011, I moved to Madrid and in 2016 to Berlin.

 Immigrating reverberated in my artist statement.
 Many themes such as my heritage, my sense of belonging, the human weakness, the process of culture appropriation, the body decolonization, the feminism and gender issues, started to pop up into my work.

 Day in and day out, I’m totally labeled and judged by the common sense.
-Creating “my own manifest”, a “Brazilian-woman-immigrate-artist” that now lives in Berlin.
+Creating “my own manifest”, as a “Brazilian-woman-artist” living in Berlin.